-Property and equipment consist of the amounts shown in the following table as of June 30, 2017.
+Property and equipment consist of the amounts shown in the following table as of June 30, 2018.
 Assets under \$5,000 are expensed in the year purchased.
 Assets valued at \$5,000 or more are recorded at cost less straight-line depreciation over the estimated useful life of five to ten years.
-Assets valued at \$100,000 or more are recorded at cost less straight-line depreciation over the estimated useful life of five to ten years.
-There were no significant leases as of June 30, 2017.
-As of June 30, 2017, TRS has completed Phase II of its upgraded pension administration system project (M-Trust).
+There were no significant leases as of June 30, 2018.
+TRS completed Phase II of its upgrade to the pension administration system project (M-Trust) in FY 2017.
 The system upgrade was implemented on a modular basis with all modules completed by February 2017.
-The cost of implementing Phase II of the M-Trust project as of June 30, 2017 is shown below and on the Basic Financial Statements in the Equipment and Intangible Assets line item.
-The Board approved a \$2.7 million investment in the upgraded system in the spring of 2014.
-The final cost recorded was \$2,639,670.
+The cost of implementing Phase II of the M-Trust project less Accumulated Depreciation as of June 30, 2018 is shown below and on the Basic Financial Statements in the Intangible Assets line item.

-As of June 30, 2017, TRS has initiated the Phase III upgraded to the pension administration system project (M-Trust).
-The system upgrade will be implemented on a modular basis with all modules completed by January 2019.
-The cost of implementing Phase III of the M-Trust project as of June 30, 2017 is shown below and on the Basic Financial Statements in the Construction Work In Progress line item.
+In FY 2017 TRS initiated Phase III of the upgrade to the pension administration system project (M-Trust).
+The system upgrade will be completed by December 2019.
+The cost of implementing Phase III of the M-Trust project as of June 30, 2018 is shown below and on the Basic Financial Statements in the Construction Work In Progress line item.
 The upgrade will be amortized once the project is complete.
 The Board approved a \$1.3 million investment in the Phase III system upgrade in the spring of 2017.

-2017
+The Board approved an additional \$0.5 million in the summer of 2018 bringing the Phase III total budget to \$1.8 million.

+2018

 Land and Buildings \$ 193,844

 Less: Accumulated Depreciation (150,545)

 Equipment 16,286

 Less: Accumulated Depreciation (16,286)

-Intangible Assets 2,364,704
+Intangible Assets 1,704,787

+Construction Work in Progress \$ 786,729

+,

-Net Property and Equipment \$ 2,632,560
+Net Property and Equipment \$ 2,534,815